melloware/quarkus-faces/README.md

 Then open your web browser to http://localhost:8000/

-### Production
+### Production Uber-Jar

 ***
-To run the example in HotSpot Production mode:
+To run the example in HotSpot Production mode Uber-Jar:

 ```
 git clone https://github.com/melloware/quarkus-faces